johnny-zeng-analysis/Cyclistic-Bike-Dataset---Data-Analysis/README.md

 Through the Google Data Analytics Professional Certificate course offered by Coursera, I have been learning about the six stages of the data analysis process (ask, prepare, process, analyze, share, & act), and how to use tools such as SQL, Tableau, and R to gather insights from data.
 With what I have learned throughout the course, I will be completing an analysis on the Cyclistic Case Study showing the process step by step.

 # Background
 For this case study, I will be assuming the role of ‘Jr. Data Analyst’ at Cyclistic, a bike-share company based in Chicago that offers over 6,000 bikes at 800+ docking stations spread across Chicago.
 They currently offer classic bikes and electric bikes for use and have two customer segments: Casuals and Members.
 Casuals are customers who either buy a single-trip pass or a day pass, and Members are customers who buy annual memberships.
 My goal is to design marketing strategies aimed at converting casual riders into annual members.
-I will do this by focusing on how annual members and casual riders use Cyclistic bikes differently.
+I will do this by focusing on finding how annual members and casual riders use Cyclistic bikes differently.

 # Ask
 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 The director of marketing and my manager, Moreno believes that maximizing the number of annual members will be key to future growth.
 Moreno wants to convert the casual riders into members rather than target all-new customers.
 To help them complete this goal, I have been asked to find “How do annual members and casual riders use Cyclistic bikes differently?”.